 Think About What You Drink

 Calories from beverages are the easiest calories to save.
-Try to avoid any caloric beverages in the house: juice (even 100% juice), sports drinks, and soda; these are all sources of extra sugar that isn’t a part of a diet for a growing body.
+Try to avoid any caloric beverages in the house: juice (even 100% juice), sports drinks, and soda; these are all sources of extra sugar that aren’t part of a diet for a growing body.
 Take a look at the shocking amount of sugar in our drinks!

 Want more personal attention?
 Contact Lara to schedule an appointment for your family.